RonakSharma1/Android_Application/README.md

 # Video Demonstration
-The video below shows a quick run through the application xxxxxxxx
+The video below shows a quick run through the [application](https://drive.google.com/file/d/1iPZ9AuZJxTQRCou4JYB7oazw_Cpwjq9c/view)

 # Motivation
 This was a personal project developed to expand my knowledge about software engineering by solving a problem close to me.
 During the app development, I was transitioning to a healthier lifestyle and hence this application was developed to ease that process